Coldcard/firmware/docs/pin-entry.md

 ## "Knowledge of" Keys

 In this document we say you "need knowledge of" a specific key to be able to do something.
-What that means in practise, is you have to complete this sequence:
+What that means in practice, is you have to complete this sequence:

 - pick 20 bytes of nonce (`numin`)